assassinxoxo/erc20-tp/README.md

-# Sample Hardhat Project
+# ERC20 Token Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project demonstrates a basic ERC20 functionalities with reward system mechanism.
+It alots 70% of the tokens to the owner based on the iniatial supply passed when we deploy the contract.

 Try running some of the following tasks: